offsite-solutions/docker-os15/README.md

 ## Build scripts
 Found in ./build-scripts/

-Build scripts are bash shell scripts with one optional command line parameter: docker image version - if not present the images will be built with :latest tag.
+Build scripts are bash shell scripts, which builds images with :latest tag.

 ### Build all base image
-    ./build_all.sh [version-tag]
+    ./build_all.sh

     ex: ./build_all.sh 1.0
     the following images will be created: